 As investigators struggled to pull together leads in the two cases, another hotel attack occurred just over the state line in Rhode Island.
 Two days after Brisman’s murder, another woman who had advertised erotic services on Craigslist was tied up by her client in a room at the Holiday Inn Express, but the assault was interrupted and the attacker escaped.

-In the press, the Craigslist Killer case began to take on a psycho-on-the-loose, kind of sordidness: The guy appeared smart and brazen, yet it was hard to picture him as anything other than a lowlife—perhaps an ex-con with a history of robbery or murder, someone who’d give you the creeps if you shared a hotel elevator with him.
+In the press, the Craigslist Killer case began to take on a psycho-on-the-loose, Silence of the Lambs kind of sordidness: The guy appeared smart and brazen, yet it was hard to picture him as anything other than a lowlife—perhaps an ex-con with a history of robbery or murder, someone who’d give you the creeps if you shared a hotel elevator with him.

 But when the cops arrested a suspect within the week, the public was in for a shock.
 Security-video footage showed a good-looking guy strolling away from two of the crime scenes while casually checking his cell phone.
 Investigators tracked him through e-mail forensics and other evidence and, on April 20, arrested the man identified as the alleged Craigslist Killer as he drove on the interstate with his fiancée.
 He was later charged with murder and multiple other crimes.